-This collection of Russian Revolution essay questions has been written and compiled by Alpha History authors, for use by teachers and students.
+These Russian Revolution essay questions have been written and compiled by Alpha History authors, for use by teachers and students.
 They can also be used for short-answer questions and other research or revision tasks.
 If you would like to contribute a question to this page, please contact Alpha History:

 Russia before 1905

-- Evaluate Nicholas II’s fitness to rule as tsar, giving close attention to this personal qualities and his political and religious beliefs.
+10. Evaluate Nicholas II’s fitness to rule as tsar, giving close attention to his personal qualities and political and religious beliefs.

 Revolutionary and reform movements

-- With reference to three specific groups, explain why 19th century Russian revolutionary groups were unable to overthrow, reform or moderate tsarism.
+2. With reference to three specific groups, explain why 19th-century Russian revolutionary groups were unable to overthrow, reform or moderate tsarism.

 The 1905 Revolution

-- Compare and evaluate the contribution of the Bolsheviks, Mensheviks and the Socialist Revolutionaries to the 1905 Revolution.
+7. Compare and evaluate the contribution of the Bolsheviks, Mensheviks and the Socialist-Revolutionaries to the 1905 Revolution.

 The February Revolution